Dawesome101/city-explorer/README.md

 Ver.
 1.0.3 08-22-2022 7:52pm - Reworked styling to include React Bootstrap elements and added error logging with on screen representation

 Ver.
 1.0.4 08-23-2022 5:56pm - Changed the search results to query for weather data in addition to the citymap.

+Ver.
+1.0.5 08-23-2022 11:24pm - Handled data transfer and display on the front end as well as passing errors from server to client"

 ## Credit and Collaborations